-In Haughton v Roder SASC 199 (22 November 2019) the appellant appealed the decision of a Magistrate in dismissing information alleging that an Auxiliary Master of the Supreme Court of South Australia had committed the criminal offences of “misprision of treason and common law fraud” for making an order for possession of a property owned by the appellant in proceedings brought by Australia and New Zealand Banking Group Ltd against Mr Haughton.
-He made numerous submissions, including that “…the Crown and Queen had been removed from established law within the Commonwealth”.
-The court reminded him that:
+In Haughton v Roder SASC 199 (22 November 2019) Peter Haughton appealed the decision of a Magistrate in dismissing information alleging that an Auxiliary Master of the Supreme Court of South Australia had committed the criminal offences of “misprision of treason and common law fraud” for making an order for possession of his property in proceedings brought by Australia and New Zealand Banking Group Ltd. He made numerous submissions, including that “…the Crown and Queen had been removed from established law within the Commonwealth”.
+Kelly J reminded him that:

 “A judicial officer is immune both civilly and criminally for words spoken in office.
 Section 110C(1) of the Supreme Court Act 1935 (SA) provides that a master has the same privileges and immunities from liability as a judge.
 (See R v Skinner (1772) Lofft 54, 56; 98 ER 529, 530; D’Orta-Ekenaike v Victoria Legal Aid HCA 12.)”